COVID-19 WORKPLACE PROTECTION

 These include changes to infrastructure made to reduce exposure to pathogens without employee involvement and can be implemented easily.
 Some of these include:

 - Install high-efficiency air filters.
 Ensure air conditioners have high quality air filters.
+For extended protection, apply a coat of Self-Disinfecting Disinfectant such as the NA90.

 - Increase ventilation rates, specifically in treatment cabins, washrooms and other closed areas.